randomcontrol/mkdocs/metacode/docs/CLI/index.md

 - If no `-still|-timeline|-turntable` are present, the scene will be opened up but no render modality will be started.
 - The scene will be loaded and rendered as-is, except for any values overridden by `-o/-sl/...`.
 - For timeline/turntable renders, the output filename must be a `.png/.jpg/...` image like in the UI.
 The output video will auto-receive the `.mp4/.mov` extension as configured when the scene was saved.
-- Automation will -not- work if another instance of the application is already up and running.
+- Automation will _not_ work if another instance of the application is already up and running.

 #### Examples